Bernardo-Ribeiro/Filters_Materials-Shaders-Range-Engine/README.md

 Range Engine (a Blender Game Engine fork) allows you to create custom visual effects using 2D filters.
 These filters are post-processing effects applied to the rendered image, allowing you to create various visual effects like blur, chromatic aberration, color grading, and more.

+## Folder Overview

+This project includes the following folders and purpose-built examples to help you create and test 2D post-processing filters:

+- `Template_ShaderFilter`
+    - `scripts/shader.py` — example Python component that demonstrates a two-pass 2D filter system (buffer + image).
+This is the recommended starting point.
+    - `shadersFilter.range` — `.range` scene (Range/Blender) with the example already configured.
+Open this file to see the example running.
+    - Usage: Start here when creating an offscreen shader — you usually don't need to implement everything from scratch: copy and adapt the shader code and the component script.

+- `Scripts`
+    - Contains `.glsl` / `.frag` shader files and helper scripts (effect examples).
+These are ready GLSL codes you can attach or paste into the Python component.
+    - Usage: Copy the GLSL you want into the template or into a new component.

+- `Filters and Shaders Materials`
+    - Contains `.range` scene files where each shader is already applied and working.
+    - Usage: Open a `.range` scene to see the shader applied in context — useful for learning the parameters/layer setup and for testing.

 ## Understanding the Template

 The `Template_ShaderFilter` directory contains a complete example showing how to implement a 2D filter system with two render passes.